dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/extend-existing.md

 01. Change the base class from `Control` to `Button`.

-    If you're using Visual Basic, you need to open the _\*.designer.vb_ file of your control and set the base class to `System.Windows.Forms.Button`.
+    If you're using Visual Basic, the base class is defined in the _\*.designer.vb_ file of your control.
+Open that file and set the base class to `System.Windows.Forms.Button`.

 01. Add a class-scoped variable named `_counter`.